-Employees will not accrue vacation or sick/personal time while they are on maternity leave that is not being paid by the County.
-In other words, if an employee is receiving pay through already accrued vacation or sick/personal time, time will continue to accrue, but accruals will stop for any unpaid period of the leave, including periods during which the employee is receiving income from sources other than the County (such as workers' compensation or disability benefits).
+Employees will not accrue vacation or sick time for any unpaid period of the leave, including periods during which the employee is receiving income from sources other than the County (such as workers' compensation or disability benefits).

-While on approved maternity leave of absence, employees can continue to carry fringe benefits (i.e. medical, dental, life insurance, AD & D, short term disability, long term disability and flex spending accounts) by paying for their portion of the benefit as well as the County's portion.
+While on approved maternity leave of absence, employees can continue to carry fringe benefits (i.e. medical, dental, life insurance, AD & D, short term disability, and flex spending accounts) by paying for their portion of the benefit as well as the County's portion if applicable.
 Employees will be required to make such payments on a monthly basis.